 There were a few things that I really liked about Avast SecureLine VPN.

 The VPN has a user-friendly app, fast connection speeds, and it can access geo-restricted content on popular streaming platforms, including Netflix.
 It’s not quite made it to our list of the top five VPNs for Netflix, though, since these vendors all offer even better speeds, server coverage, and ease of use.

-However, the VPN still has room for improvement.
+The VPN still has room for improvement in other areas.